ibm-cloud-docs/hybrid-workloads/bp-hybrid.md

 ## Unifying monitoring and management
 {: #unify-hybrid}

-Usie a single platform to monitor and manage resources across on-premises and cloud environments.
+Use a single platform to monitor and manage resources across on-premises and cloud environments.
 Leverage tools like IBM Cloud Satellite, which provides centralized management, monitoring, and control for hybrid environments

 ## Optimizing workloads
 {: #optimize-workloads}